Qi Jiguang: Battles against the wokou pirates

 In the fall of 1555, Qi was sent to Zhejiang where the pirating situation had spiraled out of control.
 Together with two other generals, Yu Dayou and Tan Lun, Qi led Ming forces to a decisive victory at Cen Harbor (岑港) in 1558.
 Henceafter, his troops continued to deal blows to the pirates at Taozhu (桃渚), Haimen Garrison and Taizhou.
 After the victory at Cen Harbor, not only was Qi not credited for his valor, he was almost demoted over slander that he liaised with wokou pirates.

 With the situation in Zhejiang under control, Qi shifted his focus to drilling his soldiers.
 He drafted mainly miners and farmers from the county of Yiwu because he believed these people to be honest and hardworking.
 He also oversaw the construction of 44 naval vessels of various sizes to be used against pirates at sea.
+In 1555, he wrote the poem Written on Horseback to summarize his life as:

 The first trial for Qi's new army came in 1559.
 After a month-long battle with wokou pirate in Taizhou Prefecture, the pirates suffered over 5,000 casualties, while Qi's army established a name for itself among both the people of Zhejiang and its enemies.
 Partly as a result of Qi's military success in Zhejiang, pirate activities surged in the province of Fujian.
 More than 10,000 pirates had established strongholds along the coast from Fu'an in the north to Zhangzhou in the south.

 In July 1562, Qi Jiguang led 6,000 elite troops south into Fujian.
 Within two months, his army had eradicated three major lairs of wokou pirates at Hengyu (橫嶼), Niutian (牛田) and Lindun (林墩).
 However, his own army also suffered significant losses of nearly a hundred men due to fighting and disease.

 Seeing the pirate infestation in Fujian subdued, Qi then returned to Zhejiang to regroup.
 The pirates took the opportunity to invade Fujian again, this time succeeding in conquering Xinghua (興化, present day Putian).

 In April 1563, Qi Jiguang led 10,000 troops into Fujian and reclaimed Xinghua.
 Over the next year, a series of victories by Qi Jiguang's army finally saw the pirate problem in Fujian resolved.

 In September 1565, a major battle against wokou pirates was fought on the island of Nan'ao, which lies near the boundary between the provinces of Fujian and Guangdong.
 There Qi joined arms with his old comrade Yu Dayou again to defeat the remnant of the combined Japanese and Chinese pirate force.